 JCR judges management strategies and stances in the future by interviewing senior officers, analyzing management performance in the past (including comparisons of plans and results), and examining medium-term management plans, and management policies.
-When it comes to management policies, JCR focuses in particular on the fact of whether or not a bank pays attention to the balance between the strengthening of profitability and risk management is also critical.
+When it comes to management policies, JCR focuses in particular on the fact of whether or not a bank pays attention to the balance between the strengthening of profitability and risk management.
+Whether or not a bank has in every organization a corporate culture of valuing risk management is also critical.
 It is noteworthy that, generally speaking, in the case of "shinkin" banks and credit associations, the personal quality and leadership of the manager tends to influence the management of the institutions more than that of banks.
 JCR focuses on whether or not strong leadership is effectively conducted for the improvement of not only earnings capabilities, but also risk management and compliance.